open-feature/go-sdk-contrib/providers/ofrep/tck/README.md

 scenarios inside `make e2e` would only say *a test* failed, and for a suite that is currently red for the reasons below, those are very different claims.

-The mechanism is Go's, and the two obvious choices are both wrong here:
+The mechanism is Go's, and the obvious single answers are all wrong on their own.
+What works is two mechanisms doing two jobs — the directory decides which target runs the suite, the build tag keeps it out of an untagged build — and neither substitutes for the other:

-- **Not a build tag.** `//go:build e2e && tck` would take this file out of the build, and the appendix asks for the opposite: the suite must keep *compiling* in the default build even when it does not run, so a signature change in `tools/tck` cannot rot it unnoticed.
-A test-name filter excludes the **run** and keeps the **build**.
-A tag would also not have excluded anything on its own — `make e2e` applies `-tags=e2e` to every module in the workspace, so a tag is not an exclusion in this repository, it is the opposite, and this suite was in fact running, red, on every pull request before any gate existed.
+- **A build tag, `//go:build tck`, and what makes it safe is the target rather than the tag.** The standing objection to a build tag is that it takes `tck_test.go` out of the build, and the appendix asks for the opposite: the suite must keep *compiling* in whatever a pull request builds, even when it does not run, so a signature change in `tools/tck` cannot rot it unnoticed.
+That objection holds only while nothing in the pipeline builds *with* the tag. `make e2e`'s second command does exactly that — this module under `-tags=tck` with an empty `-run` pattern — excluding the **run** while keeping the **build**.
+Note what the tag is *not* doing: it is not what keeps this suite out of `make e2e`, because `make e2e` would apply `-tags=tck` as readily as it applies `-tags=e2e`, and this suite was in fact running, red, on every pull request before any gate existed, under a tag.
+  What it is for is the untagged build: without it, `make test` and a bare `go test ./...` here would start a Docker stack.
+The file carried `//go:build e2e` until it moved out of `providers/ofrep/e2e`, which was right while the module was called that and a leftover the moment it was not.
 - **Not an environment variable.** This suite used to skip unless `TCK_RUN` was set; that is gone, because the target does the same job without hiding the exclusion inside a test function, and a variable is not the step the appendix asks for.